Joe R. Baldonado

-Joe Rodriguez Baldonado (August 28, 1930 – November 25, 1950) was a United States Army recipient of the Medal of Honor for his actions during the Battle of the Ch'ongch'on River in the Korean War.
+Joe Rodriguez Baldonado (August 28, 1930 – November 25, 1950) was a United States Army paratrooper who received the Medal of Honor for his actions during the Battle of the Ch'ongch'on River in the Korean War.

 Biography

 Baldonado, the son of Mexican migrant workers, was born in Colorado on August 28, 1930.
 He joined the U.S. Army as a light weapons infantryman (parachutist) during the Korean War.
 In that conflict, Baldonado was killed in an action for which he was to posthumously receive the Medal of Honor.

 Baldonado's acts of bravery were briefly described in a 1989 book, Disaster in Korea: The Chinese Confront MacArthur.

 Medal of Honor

 Baldonado's Medal of Honor was accepted on his behalf by his brother Charles in a White House ceremony March 18, 2014.